legacysurvey/legacysurvey/pages/dr9/sga.rst

-   * The preceding algorithm fails in fields containing more than one galaxy if the central coordinates of one of galaxies is masked by a previous (brighter) system.
+   * The preceding algorithm fails in fields containing more than one galaxy if the central coordinates of one of the galaxies is masked by a previous (brighter) system.
 (We consider a source to be impacted if *any* pixels in a `5-pixel` diameter box centered on the *Tractor* position of the galaxy are masked.)
 In this case, we iteratively *shrink* the elliptical mask of